darraghoriordan/darragh-oriordan-com/src/pages/2021/02/10/avoid-rebuild-react-app-ci-environments/index.md

 ## Modify your app to use the config file

-In the head section of the index.html in your React application add a new script section
+Add a script tag in the head section of the index.html in your React application.
+We use the `%PUBLIC_URL%` variable here which will be replaced by react for us.

 ```html
 <head>